We respect your privacy.

 Moving to Washington D.C.: Your Relocation Guide

-Out of all the cities in the US, D.C. rivals that of New York when it comes to public transport.
-Some might even argue that the modes of public transportation here are better than those in the latter.
-Its underground metro, for instance, is a lot cleaner and more accessible than its more famous New York counterpart.
-And while the city gets busy at times, you won't see that much traffic as you would in the latter as well.
+Out of all the cities in the US, D.C. rivals New York City when it comes to public transport.
+Some might even argue that the American capital is better than the Big Apple.
+Washington D.C.'s public transport is efficient.
+There's the underground metro, for instance, which is a lot cleaner and more accessible than its more famous New York counterpart.
 Buses are also very organized here and travel throughout many districts.
-And if you want to use a transportation app to get a ride, you can easily do so as it's pretty common in the city.
+The same goes for taxis too.

 Moving to Washington D.C.: Your Relocation Guide

-The great thing about living in Washington D.C. is, while you still get a taste of the city life, it isn't as hectic or busy as it is in the likes of New York, Los Angeles, and more.
-The American capital city’s neighborhoods strike quite a unique balance of urban living and a suburban-like vibe.
+The great thing about living in the American capital is that you still get a taste of city life while it isn't as hectic as it is in New York, Chicago, Los Angeles, and more.
+Washington D.C.'s neighborhoods strike quite a unique balance of urban living and a suburban-like vibe.
 Foggy Bottom, for instance, is quite near the White House, but it's not as noisy or crowded here as it might seem.
 Georgetown, on the other hand, is a beautiful district of nostalgia, packed with the charms of old Americana.
-While Adams Morgan, out of all the D.C. districts, is perhaps the most suburban-like in the lot.
+While Adams Morgan, out of all the D.C. areas, is perhaps the most suburban-like in the lot.

 Moving to Washington D.C.: Your Relocation Guide